jrdalino/aws-blockchain-templates-ethereum-solidity/README.md

 ```

 ## Part 6: Interact with the dapp in a browser
-### 1. Install and configure MetaMask
+### 6.1.
+Install and configure MetaMask
-### 2. Installing and configuring lite-server
+### 6.2.
+Installing and configuring lite-server

-## Part 7: Let's use our dapp
+## Part 7: Let's run our dapp
-### 1. Start the local web server:
+### 7.1.
+Start the local web server:
 ```
 $ npm run dev
 ```
 The dev server will launch and automatically open a new browser tab containing your dapp.

-### 2. To use the dapp, click the Lease button on the property of your choice.
+### 7.2.
+To use the dapp, click the Lease button on the property of your choice.

-### 3. You'll be automatically prompted to approve the transaction by MetaMask.
+### 7.3.
+You'll be automatically prompted to approve the transaction by MetaMask.
 Click Submit to approve the transaction.

-### 4. You'll see the button next to the adopted pet change to say "Success" and become disabled, just as we specified, because the property has now been leased.
+### 7.4.
+You'll see the button next to the adopted pet change to say "Success" and become disabled, just as we specified, because the property has now been leased.

 ## Part 8: We're now ready to deploy to AWS
-### 1. AWS Blockchain Template Prerequisites
+### 8.1.
+AWS Blockchain Template Prerequisites
 Perform the following:
 - Create an Elastic IP Address
 - Create a VPC and Subnets